Tip-Sy/OpenSourceJS/README.md

 ### How do I get set up? ###

 * Each file is independent
-* Should you need one of them, pick it up
+* If you need one of them, just pick it up
 * Test it with your favorite browser (nothing fancy here)

 ### Contribution guidelines ###